Value Stream Mapping (VSM): Guide for Manufacturing Leaders

 What is Value Stream Mapping Used For?

-VSM allows creating an end-to-end system map of complex manufacturing processes — both physical and digital goods.
-In short, this lean technique helps identify production bottlenecks, processual in-efficiency, and address mis- or over-communication issues.
-So that the organization could ship more quality products at a lower cost.
+VSM allows the creation of an end-to-end system map of complex manufacturing processes—both physical and digital goods.
+In short, this lean technique helps identify production bottlenecks and process inefficiency and addresses miscommunication or overcommunication issues so that the organization can ship more quality products at a lower cost.

 Departments that often use value stream mapping for processual improvements are: